BrynCooke/tracing-dynamic/README.md

 # tracing-dynamic

->!Read this before using this library!
+> :warning: Read this before using this library :warning:

 This is a small library to allow you to create dynamic attributes on spans.